XuJ1E/MFTN-FER/README.md

 ## 3、Weight

+- The remain code will release after the paper was accepted!
-The main code and checkpoints of MFTN-FER for FER will come soon!
+- The checkpoint of MFTN-FER for FER and the checkpoint of Backbone for MS-Celeb-1M will release after the paper was accepted!

 ## 4、Training